sxjczzl/Homebrew-brew/.github/ISSUE_TEMPLATE/feature.md

 ## Description

-_A detailed description of the proposed feature_
+_A detailed description of the proposed feature._

 replace me

 ## Motivation

-_The motivation for the feature_
+_The motivation for the feature._

 replace me